Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R7 250 should theoretically be just a bit faster than the Radeon HD 6670 (OEM) 1GB in general. (explain)
+Memory BandwidthThe Radeon R7 250 should theoretically be a little bit faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)

-Texel RateThe Radeon R7 250 will be quite a bit (approximately 25%) more effective at texture filtering than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe Radeon R7 250 is a lot (approximately 25%) more effective at anisotropic filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon R7 250 is superior to the Radeon HD 6670 (OEM) 1GB, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon R7 250 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison